noahlevenson/stealing-ur-feelings/readme.md

 ### STEALING UR FEELINGS

-There's a new weapon in the battle for your private data...

-And it's aimed at the front of your head.
+Meet the exciting new AI that knows you better than you know yourself.

-*Stealing Ur Feelings* is an augmented reality experience that reveals how your favorite apps are using facial emotion recognition technology to profit from your grief, promote inequality, and endanger American democracy.
+*Stealing Ur Feelings* is an augmented reality experience that reveals how your favorite apps are using facial emotion recognition technology to make decisions about your life, promote inequalities, and even destabilize American democracy.

 It's supported by a $50,000 grant from the NetGain partnership -- a collaboration between Mozilla, MacArthur Foundation, Ford Foundation, Knight Foundation, and the Open Society Foundations.